 Why We Love Green Beans

-- Green beans are low in calories and rich in vitamins, minerals, and fiber, including vitamins C, K, folate, and potassium, making them a healthy choice.
+- Green beans are low in calories.
+They are also high in vitamins, minerals, and fiber.
+They contain vitamins C, K, folate, and potassium.
+This makes them a healthy choice.

 - With their crisp texture and mild flavor, string beans are a popular choice for anyone looking to add more greens to their diet.